asdub/improved-telegram/README.md

 Which is fully responsive.
 Bootstrap uses a 12 column grid system for layout.

 The app renders in three layouts for mobile, tablet and desktop.
-Additonal css media quiries have been included to ensure a consistent experience accross device types.
+Additional css media queries have been included to ensure a consistent experience across device types.

 ### App Flow